umanganiello/romecitybot/README.md

 # romecitybot
-Serverless backend for Rome public transport Telegram bot
+Serverless OpenWhisk backend for a Telegram bot interacting with Rome public transport APIs